-PLF Australia (Precision Livestock Farming), based in Emerald, Central Queensland, was established to design and deliver ‘best-of-breed’ sensor-based automation and real time management information for agricultural operations.
+PLF Australia (Precision Livestock Farming), based in Emerald, Central Queensland, commenced operations in 2017 to design and deliver ‘best-of-breed’ sensor-based, on-farm systems delivering real time management information for agricultural operations.

-The use of sensor technology to monitor farm performance and to control systems remotely has until recently been expensive and largely proprietary – meaning vendors tend to lock in clients to their solutions and leaving the farmer client with little option but to pay for the systems and services provided.
+The use of sensor technology to monitor farm performance and to control systems remotely has until recently been expensive and largely proprietary, meaning AgTech companies tend to lock customers into their systems, leaving the farmer with little option but to stay with those systems and services, despite them potentially becoming outdated.

-Examples of the information that can be captured in real time include water levels and flow, soil moisture and temperature and animal identification, location, weight and overall wellbeing, as well as on-farm weather (current, historic and forecast).
+Examples of the information that can be captured in real time include water levels and flow, soil moisture and temperature and animal identification, location, growth and overall wellbeing, as well as on-farm weather (current, historic and forecast).

-Connectivity is a key to the transfer of this data to a central data repository and then presentation of management information to the farmer on their mobile device.
-With current management information the farmer can intervene quickly to mitigate problems before they become serious and make more informed management decisions on where to foster growth and minimise costs.
+With timely, accurate management information, the farmer can act quickly to mitigate problems before they become serious and make more informed management decisions on where to foster growth and minimise costs.